Free! Play all these titles for PlayStation, Xbox, Switch and PC this weekend | Ruetir

-A new Friday has begun and, as usual, it is the best time to find out what free games there will be during the weekend.
+We are starting a new Friday and it is the best time to find out what free games there will be during the weekend.
 So as we always tell you, no matter what platform you have, there are options for everyone.

-During this week Infinity Strash: Dragon Quest The Adventure of Dai was released, but if that is not your type of game, don’t worry, since there are several alternatives that you can try without spending a single peso from today until next Sunday 1 October.
+During this week Detective Pikachu Returns was released, but if that is not your type of game, don’t worry, since there are several alternatives that you can try without spending a single peso from today until next Sunday, October 8.

 PlayStation 5 / PlayStation 4